edgedb/easy-edgedb/README.md

 # Chapter 13 - Farewell, Lucy.
 Meet the new Lucy

-> This time it was too late, and Lucy is dying.
+> This time it was too late to save Lucy, and she is dying.
 Suddenly she opens her eyes - they look very strange.
 She looks at Arthur and says “Arthur!
 Oh, my love, I am so glad you have come!
 Kiss me!”
-He tries, but Van Helsing grabs him and says "Don't you dare!"
+He tries to kiss her, but Van Helsing grabs him and says "Don't you dare!"
 It was not Lucy, but the vampire inside that was talking.
-She dies, and Van Helsing puts a golden crucifix on her lips to stop her from moving (vampires can't move underneath one).
+She dies, and Van Helsing puts a golden crucifix on her lips to stop her from moving (crucifixes have that power over vampires).
 Unfortunately, the nurse steals it to sell when nobody is looking.
-Now Vampire Lucy is walking around the town and biting children.
+A few days later there is news about a lady who is stealing a biting children - it's Vampire Lucy.
 Van Helsing tells the other people the truth, but Arthur doesn't believe him and becomes angry that he would say crazy things about his wife.
+Van Helsing says, "Fine, you don't believe me.
+Let's go to the graveyard together tonight and see what happens.
+Maybe then you will."

-Looks like Lucy has become a `MinorVampire`.
+Looks like Lucy, an `NPC`, has become a `MinorVampire`.
 How should we show this in the database?
 Let's look at the types again first.

 Right now `MinorVampire` is nothing special, just a type that extends `Person`: